-US Department of State

-- 1. Bureau of Counterterrorism and Countering Violent Extremism (CT): Takes a leading role in developing coordinated strategies and approaches to defeat terrorism abroad and securing the counterterrorism cooperation of international partners.1 - a.
-Countering the Financing of Terrorism (CFT) tools and programs to isolate and weaken terrorist groups and their support networks; helps build the capacity of foreign partners to detect illicit funds. - b.
-Counterterrorism Partnerships Fund (CTPF) designed to build a network of partnerships from South Asia to the Sahel where terrorist networks seek to establish a foothold. - 2.
-Bureau of International Narcotics and Law Enforcement Affairs (INL): Uses a wide range of tools to counter crime, illegal drugs, transitional crime, and instability abroad, including foreign assistance to help partners build, reform, and sustain the necessary criminal justice system for international drug control and cross-border law enforcement cooperation, either through training in other countries or serve as hosts for training and mentoring programs.
-From 2010-2015, INL assisted Iraq's Ministry of Interior to develop its law enforcement institutions through the Police Development Program (PDP). - 3.
-Bureau of International Security and Nonproliferation (ISN): Works to prevent the spread of Weapons of Mass Destruction, delivery systems, and advanced conventional weapons capabilities-and to try to roll back such proliferation where it has already taken root. - 4.
-Office of Program Management-Ministry of Interior (OPM-MOI): The Technical Cooperation Agreement between the United States and Saudi Arabia "facilitates the transfer of technical knowledge, advice, skills and resources from the United States to the Kingdom of Saudi Arabia in the areas critical infrastructure protection and public security, including border protection, civil defense capabilities, and coast guard and maritime capabilities."
-In the case of the OPM-MOI, all expenses are fully funded by the government of Saudi Arabia.
-This program has been considered as a model to other Gulf Arab countries.
+US Department of State Bureau of Counterterrorism and Countering Violent Extremism (CT): Takes a leading role in developing coordinated strategies and approaches to defeat terrorism abroad and securing the counterterrorism cooperation of international partners.1 Countering the Financing of Terrorism (CFT) - tools and programs to isolate and weaken terrorist groups and their support networks; helps build the capacity of foreign partners to detect illicit funds.
+Counterterrorism Partnerships Fund (CTPF) - designed to build a network of partnerships from South Asia to the Sahel where terrorist networks seek to establish a foothold.
+Bureau of International Narcotics and Law Enforcement Affairs (INL): Uses a wide range of tools to counter crime, illegal drugs, transitional crime, and instability abroad, including foreign assistance to help partners build, reform, and sustain the necessary criminal justice system for international drug control and cross-border law enforcement cooperation, either through training in other countries or serve as hosts for training and mentoring programs.2 From 2010-2015, INL assisted Iraq's Ministry of Interior to develop its law enforcement institutions through the Police Development Program (PDP).3 Bureau of International Security and Nonproliferation (ISN): Works to prevent the spread of Weapons of Mass Destruction, delivery systems, and advanced conventional weapons capabilities-and to try to roll back such proliferation where it has already taken root.4 Office of Program Management-Ministry of Interior (OPM-MO): The Technical Cooperation Agreement between the United States and Saudi Arabia "facilitates the transfer of technical knowledge, advice, skills and resources from the United States to the Kingdom of Saudi Arabia in the areas critical infrastructure protection and public security, including border protection, civil defense capabilities, and coast guard and maritime Antiterrorism Assistance Training (ATA) Run by the State/ Diplomatic Security and Counterterrorism Bureaus, ATA is the primary program for State Department funding for training and technical assistance relating to counterterrorism and law enforcement.
+ATA has in the past provided training to Arab Gulf countries, such as Bahrain and Oman.
+7 Mutual Legal Assistance Agreements (MLATs) (once in force, they are implemented by the US Department of Justice) These treaties allow for the exchange of evidence and information in criminal and related matters.
+The United States does not have an agreement of this kind in force with any of the Arab Gulf governments.
+8 Office of Program Management - Ministry of Interior (OPM-MOI) The Office of Program Management - Ministry of Interior refers to both a program and a Department of State's umbrella agreement under which the United States provides training and technical assistance to Saudi Arabia's Ministry of Interior (MOI) and State Security Presidency (SSP) through Project Specific Agreements (PSA).
+Saudi Arabia funds the cost of this program.
+US Department of Homeland Security Federal Law Enforcement Training Center (FLETC): FLETC trains selected international students on a reimbursable basis in areas common to law enforcement officers, such as proper use of firearms, tactics, investigations, and legal training.9 FLETC's International Training Division also exports training programs and technical assistance outside the United States pursuant to a policy decision.
+US Coast Guard programs through Foreign Military Sales (FMS) agreements: The US Coast Guard can provide training and technical assistance through FMS programs.10 Customs Mutual Assistance Agreement These agreements allow for the exchange of information, intelligence, and documents that will ultimately assist countries in the prevention and investigation of customs offenses.
+Each agreement is tailored to the capacities and national policy of an individual country's customs administration.
+In the Gulf region, only Bahrain and Kuwait have signed such an agreement.
+11